 Introduction

-This document describes a Reference Architecture and procedure to set up the infrastructure to deploy Cloud Access Software on Azure Stack.
+This document describes a Reference Architecture and procedure to set up the infrastructure to deploy Teradici Cloud Access Software on Microsoft Azure Stack.
 This Reference Architecture assumes that the Azure Stack deployment is connected to an existing corporate network and Windows domain (Domain Controller/Active Directory).

-The following diagram highlights the Azure Stack Cloud Access Software components and existing corporate network infrastructure components (shaded):
+The following diagram highlights the Azure Stack and Teradici Cloud Access Software components and existing corporate network infrastructure components (shaded):

 The Cloud Access Software Architecture allows for multiple Stacks or regions to be deployed separately but be managed as a single deployment.
-The Azure Stack can be directly connected to the corporate network using an Azure Stack Local Network Gateway or deployed remotely from the corporate network and connected via an Azure Stack Virtual Network Gateway VPN.
-In addition, End Users connecting to their Remote Workstations can connect from within the corporate network or connect remotely over the Internet through either regions publicly accessible Cloud Access Connector.
+Azure Stack can be directly connected to the corporate network using an Azure Stack Local Network Gateway or deployed remotely from the corporate network and connected via an Azure Stack Virtual Network Gateway VPN.
+In addition, End Users connecting to their Remote Workstations can connect from within the corporate network or connect remotely over the Internet through either region’s publicly accessible Teradici Cloud Access Connector (CAC).

 The following diagram shows an Azure Stack deployment consisting of two regions interconnected via a VPN using the Azure Stack Virtual Network Gateway.
-The bottom region represents the directly connected corporate network and includes additional infrastructure such as Domain Controller and a Radius connection for Multi-factor authentication.
-End User connections to Remoted Workstations in the directly connected Azure Stack are shown as being brokered entirely within the corporate network.
+The bottom, on-premises region represents the directly connected corporate network and includes additional infrastructure such as Domain Controller and a Radius connection for Multi-factor authentication.
+End User connections to Remote Workstations in the directly connected Azure Stack are shown as being brokered entirely within the corporate network.
 In this case the Cloud Access Connector does not have an externally accessible public IP Address.
-The top region represents a remote site where End Users connections are being brokered over an Internet accessible public interface.
-The Azure Stack reference architecture identical for either region and will be used as the example throughout this document.
+The top region represents a remote site where End User connections are being brokered over an Internet accessible public interface.
+The Teradici Cloud Access for Azure Stack reference architecture is identical for either region and will be used as the example throughout this document.

 This document will follow these steps: